ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 ### Check Your Quotas

 To inspect your current usage, run the command `getquota`.
-It will output something like the following:
+Here is an example output of the command:

 ``` text
 This script shows information about your quotas on the current gpfs filesystem.